borracciaBlu/aws-upload/README.md

 ## Enabling tab-completion

 In order to achieve the tab-completion like in the screen shot you have to install `aws-upload-zsh`.
-`aws-upload-zsh` is the oh-my-zsh plugin to boost your productivity with `aws-upload`.
+[`aws-upload-zsh`](https://github.com/borracciaBlu/aws-upload-zsh) is the oh-my-zsh plugin to boost your productivity with `aws-upload`.

-To install `aws-upload-zsh` follow the instructions [here](https://github.com/borracciaBlu/aws-upload-zsh).
+> The tab completion is done by the shell you are using.
+> Right now the only shell supported is [zsh](http://www.zsh.org/) in combination with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

+To enable the autocomplete you can type:

+    aws-upload autocomplete

 ## Create your first setting file